strpc/parse-vacancy-from-hh_ru/readme.md

 # parse-vacancy-from-hh_ru
-Parsing vacancy with hh.ru and writing result to a csv file.
+Async parsing vacancy with hh.ru and writing result to a csv file.
 ![How it works](https://github.com/strpc/parse-vacancy-from-hh_ru/raw/develop/image/screen.gif)

 ## Discription
-A parser that collects job data from the hh.ru site into a csv file.
-The final table contains data with the name of the vacancy, description, salary, company name(1973 vacansy in 63 sec).
+A async parser that collects job data from the hh.ru site into a csv file.
+The final table contains data with the name of the vacancy, description, salary, company name(1945 vacansy in 8.38 sec).

 ## Install
 ```sh